oliviamirascian/CSE455_FinalWebsite/index.md

 </figure>
 </div>

+## Model Performance
 The paper experiments with different hyper-parameter settings to improve performance.
-We decided to do similarly and experiment with different depths, kernel size, and learning rates.

-## Performance Plots
-For our three models, model 1 was our original model (kernel size 9-1-5), model 2 consisted of a larger kernel and 1 additional layer (9-3-1-5) and model 3 had a smaller kernel with 2 additional layers (9-1-1-1-5)
+We decided to do similarly.
+The paper suggested that using a smaller learning rate in the last layer is essential for the network to converge, so we decided to use 2 different learning rates: 10<sup>-4</sup> and 5 * 10<sup>-5</sup> to compare the performances.

 ### Gaussian Filter Deblurring
-#### Learning Rate = 10<sup>-4<sup>
+#### Learning Rate = 10<sup>-4</sup>:

 <div align="center">
 <figure>